 Listen for words, and more

-As listeners, we often pay significant attention to what is being said when we listen.
+As listeners, we often pay significant attention to what is being said.
 We listen to the words and phrases and process the overall message we hear.
 Naturally, words are important; however, they are not the whole message.
 Nor are they the only way to listen.

 In fact, when you listen for more than words, you can hear many other things that signal what the speaker may be communicating.